-To test the hypotheses that SRC-1 from brain physically associates with PR and ER subtypes in a ligand-dependent manner, we developed pull-down assays with brain tissue from female rats.
+manner, we developed pull-down assays with brain tissue from female rats.
 We found that SRC-1 from hypothalamic or hippocampal extracts interacted with both GST-tagged PR-A and PR-B when bound to the agonist R5020.
-In contrast, very little to no SRC-1 from brain associated with PR-A or PR-B in the absence of ligand or in the presence of the SPRM, RU486.
-These findings are consistent with previous studies using recombinant SRC-1 and the concept that SRC-1 and PR interactions are agonist-dependent (33, 71).
+In contrast, very little to no SRC-1 from brain associated with PR-A or PR-B in the absence of ligand or the presence of the SPRM, RU486.
+These findings are consistent with previous studies using recombinant SRC-1 and the concept that SRC-1 and PR interactions are agonist dependent (33, 71).
 The present findings support our previous work indicating a role for SRC-1 action in the hypothalamus in PR-dependent female sexual behavior (62) and suggest that SRC-1 may contribute to the effects of progestins on memory in the hippocampus (72).

-Interestingly, we found that SRC-1 from hypothalamus or hippocampus interacts more with PR-B, than with PR-A, in the presence of agonist (Figure 3).
+Interestingly, we found that SRC-1 from hypothalamus or hippocampus interacts more with PR-B than with PR-A in the presence of agonist (Fig. 3).
 The present results are in contrast to other pull-down assays using recombinant SRC-1.
 In one study, full-length recombinant SRC-1 interacted equally with PR-A and PR-B when bound to agonist (43).
-In another pull-down study, an SRC-1 fragment interacted with PR-B, but not PR-A (71).
-Taken together, the present findings suggest the importance of using biologically-relevant tissue, in contrast to the use of cell lines alone, in these pull-down assays.
-It may be that other cofactors and proteins, that are present in brain, are important for appropriate SRC-1 and PR interactions.
+In another pull-down study, an SRC-1 fragment interacted with PR-B but not PR-A (71).
+Taken together, the present findings suggest the importance of using biologically relevant tissue, in contrast to the use of cell lines alone, in these pull-down assays.
+It may be that other cofactors and proteins, that are present in brain, are important for appropriate SRC-1 and PR

-In vitro studies indicate that human PR-B is a stronger transcriptional activator than PR-A (20, 22-24), due to the additional AF-3 region of PR-B (25, 26).
+In vitro studies indicate that human PR-B is a stronger transcriptional activator than PR-A (20, 22-24) due to the additional AF-3 region of PR-B (25, 26).
 It is likely that this additional AF domain in PR-B allows for enhanced recruitment of coactivators, thus augmenting the transcriptional activity of PR-B (24, 25, 73).
-Interestingly, a recent study indicates that both PR isoforms are required for the complete expression of female sexual behavior in mice (27).
-While it is not known if PR-B is a stronger transcriptional activator than PR-A in brain, our findings suggest that PR-B is a stronger activator of SRC-1 dependent progesterone signaling pathways in brain than PR-A.
+Interestingly, a recent study indicated that both PR isoforms are required for the complete expression of female sexual behavior in mice (27).
+Whereas it is not known whether PR-B is a stronger transcriptional activator than PR-A in brain, our findings suggest that PR-B is a stronger activator of SRC-1-dependent progesterone signaling pathways in brain than PR-A.

-SRC-1 from hypothalamus or hippocampus interacted with $ER\alpha$ and $ER\beta$ when bound to estradiol (Figures 4 and 5).
-In contrast, very little to no association of SRC-1 from brain was detected with ER α or ER β in the absence of ligand or in the presence of the SERM, tamoxifen (Figures 4 and 5).
-Our findings are consistent with a variety of studies using cell lines demonstrating that estradiol facilitates the association of SRC-1 with ER, while antagonists prevent this association (40, 48, 74, 75).
-In contrast to the present findings, under certain phosphorylation conditions, cell culture studies suggest that both ER α and ER β can recruit coactivators to AF-1 in the absence of ligand (45, 46).
-While we detected little to no interactions between receptor and SRC-1 from brain in the absence of ligand, it will be investigate important to whether physiologically-relevant events that modulate ligand-independent activation impact on receptor-coactivator interactions in brain.
-Furthermore, under the present experimental conditions, it appears that the selective receptor modulators, tamoxifen and RU486, function as antagonists to prevent receptor-coactivator interactions.
+SRC-1 from hypothalamus or hippocampus interacted with ER $\alpha$ and ER $\beta$ when bound to estradiol (Figs. 4 and 5).
+In contrast, very little to no association of SRC-1 from brain was detected with ER $\alpha$ or ER $\beta$ in the absence of ligand or the presence of the SERM, tamoxifen (Figs. 4 and 5).
+Our findings are consistent with a variety of studies using cell lines demonstrating that estradiol facilitates the association of SRC-1 with ER, whereas antagonists prevent this association (40, 48, 74, 75).
+In contrast to the present findings, under certain